Presidency of Franklin Pierce: Bleeding Kansas

 Even as the Kansas-Nebraska Act was being debated, settlers on both sides of the slavery issue poured into Kansas so as to influence the status of slavery in Kansas.
 The passage of the act resulted in so much violence between groups that the territory became known as Bleeding Kansas.
-The New England Emigrant Aid Society assisted anti-slavery farmers to move to Kansas, John Brown and his sons soon proved themselves the most memorable of these immigrants.
+The New England Emigrant Aid Society assisted anti-slavery farmers to move to Kansas, and John Brown and his sons soon proved themselves the most memorable of these immigrants.
 But the anti-slavery farmers were outnumbered by the thousands of pro-slavery Border Ruffians who came across from Missouri to vote in the Kansas elections, giving the pro-slavery element control over the territorial government.
 Pierce supported the outcome despite the irregularities.
 The new legislature subsequently adopted laws that criminalized reading Free Soil literature, disenfranchised those who refused to uphold the Fugitive Slave Act, and barred non-slave owners from holding public office.
 When Free-Staters set up a shadow government and drafted the Topeka Constitution, Pierce called their work an act of rebellion and ordered an army contingent to prevent the Topeka government from meeting.

 The president continued to recognize the pro-slavery legislature, which was dominated by Democrats, even after a congressional investigative committee found its election to have been illegitimate.
 In response to Pierce's actions, several Northern state legislatures passed resolutions in support of anti-slavery groups in Kansas.
 Robert Toombs arranged a compromise Kansas statehood bill that won passage in the Senate, but Pierce's opponents in the House defeated the bill.
 The violence in Kansas escalated in 1856, and pro-slavery forces ransacked the town of Lawrence, Kansas.
 That same year, in the Pottawatomie massacre, an anti-slavery group led by John Brown killed pro-slavery settlers.
 The situation calmed somewhat after Pierce appointed the even-handed John W. Geary as governor of the territory, but tensions remained high by the time Pierce left office.